Mocker (comics): Publication background

 According to Ditko, he first started working with the concept in 1981, drawing the first ten-page story and working on the breakdowns for the next episode.
 The page story found its way to Pacific Comics and was published in Jack Kirby's Silver Star #2.
 Ditko was not aware of this sale and was not pleased with the format.
 (The story was meant to be magazine size or twice the size of a comic book page, and had been colored when it was meant to be published in black and white.)
 The original story (restored to black and white) and the others were published in a 1990 graphic novel published by Ditko and longtime partner Robin Snyder.

 The originally intended format of the book influences much of its look.
 Planned to be published in a black and white magazine, the art is a study in various methods of adding texture with pen and ink.
-The Mocker's special power is signified by squiggling thin lines, various characters have an affinity for pinstripe suits or polka dots, or have distinctive facial hair patterns that display the various skills Ditko had mastered in decades of comic work.
+The Mocker's special power is signified by squiggly thin lines, various characters have an affinity for pinstripe suits or polka dots, or have distinctive facial hair patterns that display the various skills Ditko had mastered in decades of comic work.
 The book was never published in magazine size, however, so the sixteen panels per page are slightly cramped.

 Much of the dialogue and especially the contents of thought balloons are in sentence fragments.
 The basic concepts floating around in the characters' minds are tied together with commas, partly to display the characters' confused, unfocused, state, and quite possibly partly due to the economy of space in the small panels.